bsalamin/ExPatApp/README.md

 ### Machine Learning Model

 #### Summary
-We set up an unsupervised machine learning model that will cluster country-level data for our Expat App.
+We set up an unsupervised machine learning (ML) model that will cluster country-level data for our Expat App.
 At a high level, the ML model uses unsupervised learning to cluster countries from our dataset (indicators for the clustering fall into five categories: Economy, Health, Political System, Education, & Lifestyle), with the goal of creating a cluster of “similar” countries to the US that an expat could move to (as well as other clusters of countries that are similar to one another).
 We used ML in this way for our project for a few key reasons:

 1. It is difficult to use supervised learning in this circumstance because it's challenging to find data about where expatriated people moved and because preference is complex.
 2. Even if we used coarst nation-level migration data to see where people tended to move, that wouldn’t tell us if they are satisfied with their move, or if they moved voluntarily.
 3. Most of the data we are using are already (or can be preprocessed into) a numerical form, and so clusters can happen easily and are amenable to PCA without huge loss.

-Also, if a particular data column is challenging to incorporate into our ML model (for example, if it is missing data from many countries, and so would be unfeasible to use for ML because of all the NaN’s), we can instead give it to the end user as a filter, which they can then apply/experiment with in our Tableau dashboard.
+Also, if a particular data column is challenging to incorporate into our ML model (for example, if it is missing data from many countries, and so would be unfeasible to use for ML because of all the NaN’s), we can instead give it to the end user as a filter, which they can then apply/experiment within our Tableau dashboard.
 This ended up being the case for several columns which are explicitly dropped later in the code (see those cells for more rationale).

 Because the number of rows in the datasets we are working with is relatively small, we will use hierarchical clustering instead of K-Means.
 This is also a best practice because then the clusters don’t depend on a random seed, just agglomerative clustering of our one full dataset.